EN ES

 Why North Miami Clients Choose Pazos Law Group

-Led by Nadia Pazos — AV Preeminent and a certified Florida family mediator — the firm represents North Miami’s multilingual, multigenerational families in English and Spanish, with particular care for accurate income findings and parenting plans that fit real working schedules.
+Led by Nadia Pazos — AV Preeminent and an experienced Florida family mediator — the firm represents North Miami’s multilingual, multigenerational families in English and Spanish, with particular care for accurate income findings and parenting plans that fit real working schedules.

 Request a Confidential Consultation in North Miami